oneapi-src/level-zero-spec/scripts/core/PROG.rst

 There are two methods for device and kernel cache control:

-1. Cache Size Configuration: Ability to configure larger size for SLM vs Data globally for Device or per Kernel instance.
+1. Cache Size Configuration: Ability to configure larger size for SLM vs Data per Kernel instance.
 2. Runtime Hint/preference for application to allow access to be Cached or not in Device Caches.
 For GPU device this is provided via two ways:

        - During Image creation via Flag